 Students must complete a minimum of 46 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
-One course must be completed at Southwestern before the Certificate of Completion is awarded.
+Twelve (12) credits must be completed at Southwestern before the Certificate of Completion is awarded.